Mrbelmajdoub/SE-NOTES/README.md

   - indexing and resource keeping are in this note for now
 pending:
  - too many concepts on the 0-welcome on board, come back later.
+ - cd man page is about varialble and like a code, interesting to look at later.
 index:
 resources:
 documentation: